Even though the parks are back open, dining at Walt Disney World both looks and operates differently now.

 Guess what?
 Disney is rolling out the option to mobile order at Table Service restaurants now!

-There is no indication that they’ll be doing the same for any of the in-park Table Service restaurants.
+We don’t expect that they’ll be doing the same for any of the in-park Table Service restaurants.

 It works exactly the same as what you find at the Quick Service locations and with the offerings expanding it should hopefully provide an easy meal option for guests.